sjbodzo/token-parser/README.md

 # Overview

-This application demoes a simple ETL in Golang using channels.
+This application demos a simple ETL in Golang using channels.
 The scenario is receiving batched lists of coins by ID.

 ## Running This Demo
 TODO